feast-dev/feast/docs/reference/offline-stores/postgres.md

      * `to_df` to retrieve the pandas dataframe.
      * `to_arrow` to retrieve the dataframe as a PyArrow table.

+* sslmode, sslkey_path, sslcert_path, and sslrootcert_path are optional

 ## Example

 {% code title="feature_store.yaml" %}